Right to rent immigration checks

 Covid-19: Right to rent checks during the pandemic

 The Home Office has published guidance for private landlords on conducting right to rent checks during the coronavirus pandemic.
-Landlords are not required to see original documents and are advised to accept scanned copies or photographs of the original documents sent via email or a mobile app and arrange to check the prospective tenant's identity via a video call.
-The guidance currently advises that landlords do not have to carry out retrospective checks once the emergency measures end and that a right to rent check carried out in line with the adjusted guidance between 30 March 2020 and 31 August 2021 provides a defence against a civil penalty.
+Landlords are not required to see original documents and can accept scanned copies or photographs of the original documents sent via email or a mobile app and arrange to check the prospective tenant's identity via a video call.
+The guidance currently advises that landlords do not have to carry out retrospective checks once the emergency measures end and that a right to rent check carried out in line with the adjusted guidance between 30 March 2020 and 5 April 2022 provides a defence against a civil penalty.
+New guidance is expected to be published before 6 April 2022.

 For more information about the impact of the Covid-19 pandemic on housing, see Coronavirus (COVID-19) and housing.